aevyrie/ezdiff/README.md

-# ezDiff
+# ezdiff

 A tiny forward automatic differentiation library for learning purposes.
 If you need something fully featured, check out [`hyperdual`](https://crates.io/crates/hyperdual).

 ## What is automatic differentiation?

 AutoDiff is a way to automatically calculate derivatives.
-AutoDiff is *not* symbolic (computer algebra) or numerical differentiation, instead it computes derivatives at the same time as the regular values are being evaluated, by using dual numbers.
+AutoDiff is *not* symbolic (computer algebra) or numerical differentiation, instead it computes derivatives *at the same time* the regular values are being evaluated, using dual numbers.

 ### Dual Numbers